 Money Advice Referral Tools

-GMPA believes that that responses to poverty should focus on getting more money into people’s pockets.
+GMPA believes that responses to poverty should focus on getting more money into people’s pockets.
 That’s why one of our strategic priorities is to support local efforts to boost household income and financial resilience.

 A “cash-first” approach to local welfare, and an “advice first” approach to other support services is key to this.